AjayACST/gnss-ir-docs/Writerside/topics/Build-Tutorial.md

 <img src="battery-parallel.jpeg" alt="Photo showing the two batteries connected in parallel."/>

-Now we need to connect an inline fuse to the positive wire going to the solar charge controller from the battery.
-Just use a terminal screw block to connect the inline fuse to the positive wire.

 Next connect the battery's to the charge controller.
-In the case of the charge controller in the parts list you just need to connect the output of the inline fuse to the positive battery terminal on the charge controller, and the negative terminal of the battery system to the negative battery terminal on the charge controller.
+In the case of the charge controller in the parts list you just need to connect the positive terminal of the battery to the positive battery terminal on the charge controller, and the negative terminal of the battery system to the negative battery terminal on the charge controller.
 Use the terminal screw blocks to connect them.